trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 ## Get Item

-Retrieves an item by its ID.
+Retrieves an item of the wallet by its ID.

 {{ proto_sample_start() }}